Our RPTU story

 Expensive training so far

-Training to become a psychotherapist after graduating from university is currently very expensive.
-It can cost between €18,000 and €25,000.
-“But now you can do a Master's in Clinical Psychology and Psychotherapy in Landau.
-This means that with the master's degree, you also have the license to practice as a psychotherapist.”
+Training to become a psychotherapist after graduating is currently very expensive.
+It can cost between 18,000 and 25,000 euros.
+"In Landau, however, you can now do the KliPP (Clinical Psychology and Psychotherapy) Master's degree.
+This means that when you graduate with a Master's degree, you also have a license to practice as a psychotherapist in your pocket."
 This significantly reduces costs.

 Master's thesis on a difficult topic